GivenCingco/Modulus-Python-Web-Application-/README.md

 - In the **General information** section, show **Additional info** by selecting the down arrow.
 - Copy the **Amazon Resource Name (ARN)**.
 You will need it later in this module.

+### Create and add IAM policy to Lambda function

+- Now that we have a table, let's edit our Lambda function to be able to write data to it.
+In a new browser window, open the [AWS Lambda console](Now that we have a table, let's edit our Lambda function to be able to write data to it.
+In a new browser window, open the AWS Lambda console).
+- Select the function we created in module two (RemainderFunction).
+Note: We are using the N. Virginia (us-east-1) Region for this tutorial.
+-